 Damage Control: 10 Actions to Save Your Marriage After 50

+Do you want to save your marriage?
 If your goal is to immediately bring your marriage back to what you had dreamed it would be, you might find this list of quick actions very helpful.
 These tools have worked for hundreds of couples who have drifted apart.

 Remember, this is not meant just for your reading pleasure!
 If you want positive changes in your marriage, you will be all about making new choices and taking new actions!
 As you do this, you will see positive changes in your marriage.

-Give Yourself a Time Out to Calm Down
+Save Your Marriage – Start by Giving Yourself a Time Out to Calm Down

 You may be a person who is slow to anger, or maybe you are quick to anger but cool down quickly.
 Either way, when you learn the physical signs of your beginning anger or upset, you will be able to use that early warning system.